Read Effective Agents reviews | How does Effective Agents work? | Pros and cons of Effective Agents | Effective Agents alternatives

 - Partners with full-service agents from top brokerages like Century 21 and RE/MAX

 - Provides multiple agent matches so you can compare and choose the best fit

 - As with most agent matching services, customers may have fewer agent options in certain rural areas

 - Sellers who are looking for top local real estate agents at the best rates.

 - Buyers who want a great agent while also potentially saving money.

 Like Effective Agents, Clever matches buyers and sellers with 2-3 full-service agents.
 A licensed Clever Concierge handpicks every agent to ensure your agent match best suits your needs.

-Unlike Effective Agents, Clever goes further and pre-negotiates a discounted listing fee of $3,000 or 1% over $350,000 vs. the traditional 2.5-3% you’ll likely get through Effective Agents.
+Unlike Effective Agents, Clever goes further and pre-negotiates a discounted listing fee of 1.5% vs. the traditional 2.5-3% you’ll likely get through Effective Agents.

-Plus, qualifying buyers get Clever Cash Back after closing equal to 0.5% of their home price.
+Plus, qualifying buyers get Clever Cash Back after closing on their home.